 All decisions of the Scholarship Committee are final.

 A brief description of each program and the eligibility requirements follows.

 Scholarships are awarded for the specific purpose of rider education; that is, advancing the individual’s horsemanship skills, knowledge or experience.
 The scholarship monies will be awarded for specific educational (not competition) expenses that include, but are not limited to, seminars, workshops, clinics, lessons and training programs.
-To be eligible, applicants must be 25 and under and have participated in a Dressage4Kids, Inc. program, such as the Youth Dressage Festival, the Weekend Equestrian Program, or the various TEAM programs (TEAM clinics, the WIT program, or the Horsemastership Clinics).
+To be eligible, applicants must be 25 and under and have participated in a Dressage4Kids, Inc. program, such as the Youth Dressage Festival, Unmounted Programs, the TEAM Program, the SIT Program, the WIT Program, and Training4Teaching.

-Current or former D4K activities’ participants (including trainers, volunteers, etc.) of any age are provided financial assistance to enroll in USDF Instructor Certification or Judges Certification programs.
+Current or former D4K activities’ participants (including trainers, volunteers, etc.) of any age are provided financial assistance directly related to pursuing the USDF Instructor Certification or Judges Certification programs.

 This scholarship honors Courtney King-Dye’s quest for knowledge, experience and excellence in her riding, horse management, and competition.
 The scholarship monies will be awarded to assist riders to cover expenses of major International competitions (NAYC not included).
 Riders age 29 and under who have participated in prior Dressage4Kids activities are eligible.

 The Christian Meriwether Kennedy Memorial Fund was established with Dressage4Kids to support Dressage4Kids' mission to develop youth riders through training that promotes horsemastership, riding, sportsmanship, education, and fun.

 Each scholarship recipient writes a report in order to share his/her experience with the Dressage4Kids community.